 - Bacliff, Texas

-I simply tore down the gun, sanded the barrel with 220 grit sandpaper, till it was nice and shiny. then I rinsed it with water, and used a degreaser to remove and oil left.
-I put on rubber gloves to avoid oil from my fingers and I used gunslick blue.
-Put a coat on (be careful it spreads and dries fast) let it dry then I wash with hot water. it will then look like rust, simply take extra fine steel wool and polish, repeat 7 or 8 times, then let air dry and buff with steel wool and cover with oil, looks brand new.
+I simply tore down the gun, sanded the barrel with 220 grit sandpaper, till it was nice and shiny.
+Then I rinsed it with water, and used a degreaser to remove any oil left.
+I put on rubber gloves to avoid oil from my fingers and I used Gunslick blue.
+Put a coat on (be careful it spreads and dries fast), let it dry, then I wash with hot water.
+It will then look like rust, simply take extra fine steel wool and polish, repeat 7 or 8 times, then let air dry and buff with steel wool and cover with oil, looks brand new.